MSP Exit Clauses: Planning Your Off-Ramp

 If you're bringing systems in-house or moving to another MSP, you need the exiting MSP to transfer knowledge about how your environment works.
 Specify in the contract: "During the transition period, MSP will provide X hours of knowledge transfer with key technical staff to explain system architecture, operational procedures, maintenance requirements, and support processes."

 X hours depends on your environment complexity.
-A small, simple environment might need 20-40 hours of transfer.
-A complex environment might need 100+ hours.
-The point is that the exiting MSP shouldn't just hand over the keys and disappear.
+A small, simple environment needs 20 to 40 hours of transfer.
+A complex environment needs 100 or more hours.
+The point is that the exiting MSP should not just hand over the keys and disappear.
 They should explain how everything works so the new provider or your internal team can operate it.

 The MSP should also be responsive during transition.
 If your new vendor asks technical questions, the exiting MSP should answer them promptly.
-If new issues arise, the exiting MSP shouldn't say "not my problem anymore."
-Smooth handoff benefits everyone—the customer, the new vendor, and the exiting MSP's reputation.
+If new issues arise, the exiting MSP should not say "not my problem anymore."
+Smooth handoff benefits everyone — the customer, the new vendor, and the exiting MSP's reputation.

 Specify that during the notice period and for a reasonable time after contract termination, the MSP will maintain service levels.
-They shouldn't start degrading service once you've given notice.
+They should not start degrading service once you've given notice.
 They should continue monitoring, supporting, and maintaining your systems to ensure continuity.

 During the final 30 days of a contract, the MSP should be focused on transition, not on new projects or service expansions.
 Specify this: "During final 30 days, all work will be focused on transition and knowledge transfer.
 No new service requests will be initiated."